Developer Guide

 Current Implementation

-.
-Additionally, it also has a description of type String
+The Deadline class has a deadline field which is of type LocalDateTime.
+Additionally, it also has a description of type String.

 Given below is an example usage scenario and how the set file mechanism behaves at each step.